 - Add a thyme sprig for a slight herbaceous touch that won't overpower the gimlet.

-Just because a cocktail's roots call for a specific spirit doesn't mean you can't explore or experiment.
-Using vodka as the base spirit for a gimlet offers the chance to explore old flavors with a new twist.
+Just because a cocktail's roots call for a specific spirit doesn't mean you can't explore or experiment!
+Using vodka as the base for a gimlet offers the chance to experience old flavors with a new twist.
+So dive right in, shake it up, and pour yourself a vodka gimlet that's so crisp you'll find your taste buds strolling through a lime orchard.